-- 1> MP3 04 Listen to the radio programme.
+- 1) MP3 04 Listen to the radio programme.
 What is the topic of the interview?
-Choose the correct answer. - a ways in which friendship is like marriage - b the meaning of a platonic relationship - c the experience of losing a friend - $\mathbf{2}$ MP3 04 Listen again and answer the questions. - 1 In what way is Alice's story different from those of other callers? - 2 Why does Alice compare friendship to marriage? - 3 Why did her friend break up with her? - 4 Why couldn't she explain everything to her friend? - 5 Did her friend also suffer?

-3> Match 1-4 with a-d.
+Choose the correct answer. - a ways in which friendship is like marriage - b the meaning of a platonic relationship - c the experience of losing a friend - 2) MP3 04 Listen again and answer the questions. - 1 In what way is Alice's story different from those of other callers?
+Alice has called to talk about the end of a friendship, not a romantic relationship. - 2 Why does Alice compare friendship to marriage?
+Alice says that friendship is like marriage because you go through all sorts of life experiences with your friend. - 3 Why did her friend break up with her?
+She thought Alice was gossiping and spreading nasty rumours about her behind her back. - 4 Why couldn't she explain everything to her friend?
+Her friend didn't want to listen to Alice's explanations. - 5 Did her friend also suffer?
+No, she seemed unaffected. - 3) Match 1-4 with a-d. - 1 gossip - a life experiences - 2 go through - b unaffected c bond - 3 deep С 4 be d about somebody b

+Revision - Student's Book, page 17
-- 1 gossipa life experiences2 go throughb unaffected3 deepc bond4 bed about somebody - Revision = Student's Book, page 17 - 4> Translate the Polish parts of the sentences into English, using the correct form of the phrases from exercise 3. - 1 I quarrelled with Daisy because she - 2 There is a (plotkowała na mój temat).
-2 There is a (głęboka więź) between Ruth and her sister they respect and love each other.

-- 4 When his girlfriend left him, he suffered a lot, but she (byta niezwruszona).

-$\mathbf{5}\rangle$ Choose the correct words.

-- 1 Whatever happens, I don't want to lose your a relationship b friendship - 2 She's been nasty rumours about me and my family. - a spreading b gossiping - 3 All my colleagues were really when I was ill. a supportive b heartbreaking - 4 Ted felt absolutely after his mum died. a painful b devastated
+- 4> Translate the Polish parts of the sentences into English, using the correct form of the phrases from exercise 3. - 1 I quarrelled with Daisy because she was gossiping about me (plotkowała na mój temat). - 2 There is a deep bond (głęboka więź) between Ruth and her sister - they respect and love each other. - 3 My best friend and I have gone through all sorts of life experiences (przeszliśmy wiele w życiu) together. - 4 When his girlfriend left him, he suffered a lot, but she was unaffected (była niezwruszona). - 5 Choose the correct words. - 1 Whatever happens, I don't want to lose your a relationship b friendship - 2 She's been - nasty rumours about me and my family. - a spreading b gossiping - 3 All my colleagues were really . when I was ill. - a supportive b heartbreaking - 4 Ted felt absolutely after his mum died. - a painful < b devastated

 6) Complete the text with the words from exercise 5.

 LOOKING FOR HELP?

-Have you recently gone through a 1 experience in your life?
+Have you recently gone through a 1painful experience in your life?

-Have you ended a long 2
+Have you ended a long 2relationship?

-Do you know somebody who feels 3 after a terrible experience, and would you like to help them?
+Do you know somebody who feels 3devastated after a terrible experience, and would you like to help them?

-During our therapy sessions, we offer a 4 atmosphere when we share our 5 stories.
+During our therapy sessions, we offer a 4supportive atmosphere when we share our 5heartbreaking stories.